mahmoodnk/row-count/README.md

 # row-count
 A simple command-line tool to count the rows of each file in a given directory.

 ```
-Usage: row_count.py [-h]
+usage: row_count.py [-h]
                     {csv,txt,tsv}
                     target_directory
                     output_directory